euler-xyz/euler-swap/README.md

 ### Usage

-The following are the high-level steps required to use Maglev:
+The following are the high-level steps required to setup Maglev:

 * Deposit funds into one or both of the vaults in proportion to the initial price
 * Deploy the desired Maglev contract, choosing parameters such as the vaults, debt limits, and the desired `fee`
   * Note that the Maglev contract must be created after the funds are deposited, because its constructor will read the current debts and balances to setup its reserves cache
 * Install the Maglev contract as an operator for your account
-* Invoke the `activate()` function on the Maglev contract
+* Optional: Invoke the `activate()` function on the Maglev contract
+  * If not invoked, Maglev will be activated when the first swap is performed
   * This function can be invoked by anyone, and it is harmless to re-invoke it

-At this point, anyone can invoke `swap()` on the Maglev contract, and this will perform borrowing and transferring activity between the two vaults.

 ### Reconfiguration